SilverDragonYo/weapp-for-aquaculture/README.md

 ## Install & Build

-1. Clone the repository or download the code
+1. Clone the repository or download the code.

-2. Install the dependencies
+2. Install the dependencies.

    ```
    npm install
    ```

-3. Import the project in WeChat Developer Tools
+3. Import the project in WeChat Developer Tools.

-4. Build NPM and compile the project
+4. Build NPM and compile the project.

 5. Log in to the [WeChat Mini Program Console](https://mp.weixin.qq.com/),

-   1. Navigate to Development > Development Management
+   1. Navigate to Development > Development Management.
    2. Add following Domains:

    ```